Cardiopulmonary Resuscitation (CPR)

 American Heart Association CPR courses for various audiences

-Emergency Medical Responder (formerly First Responder)
+Emergency Medical Responder (EMR - formerly First Responder)

 This program provides training in emergency medical care designed for initial responders to an accident or medical emergency prior to ambulance arrival.
 Topics include airway care, CPR, AED, oxygen administration, control of bleeding and prevention of shock, and treatment of trauma and medical emergencies.
 This course also includes a final practical evaluation of skills and a final written exam of knowledge.
 Students who successfully complete this course are eligible to take PA Department of Health certification exams for Emergency Medical Responder.